Choosing the perfect blinds for your bedroom

-The sheer variety of blinds available means there are vast differences in the kinds of looks you can have in a bedroom.
+The huge variety of blinds available means there are vast differences in the kinds of looks you can have in a bedroom.
 But that’s just one thing to consider.
-There are other things that will have an effect on your decision.
-Here’s what we think you need to factor in when choosing the perfect blinds for the bedroom.
+Here’s our advice on safety, access and operation, noise reduction and privacy and light control – all important things to factor into choosing the best blinds for your bedroom.

 What style do you prefer?

-This is as good a place as any to start.
 What is your preference when it comes to looks?
-Do you like the clean lines of Venetian or vertical blinds?
-You could take that a step further and install timber shutters instead.
+Do you like the clean lines of venetian or vertical blinds?
+You could take that a step further and install shutters instead.
 Roller blinds provide a streamlined, contemporary look.
-A classic fabric Roman blind brings an element of softness to the bedroom.
-And honeycomb or cellular blinds are a mix, offering a soft, streamlined look.
+A classic fabric roman blind brings an element of softness to the bedroom.
+And honeycomb blinds are a mix, offering softness and a streamlined look.

 Colour and pattern

 The bedroom is a room that needs to be somewhat calm to promote relaxation and good sleep.
-One of the hot new home décor trends for 2018 that featured in a recent article is going for a tone on tone colour palette.
-This can be a great way of achieving a restful and calming effect in your bedroom.
-That being said, do be wary of excessively bold or bright colours and patterns can be over- stimulating.
+Excessively bold or bright colours and patterns may be over-stimulating.
 The bedroom is also a room that is often shared between people so landing somewhere between both your tastes is a good idea.
-Remember that your bedding may change regularly so you want to choose something that will complement your entire suite of covers.
+Also, remember that your bedding may change regularly so you want to choose something that will complement your entire suite of covers.

 Privacy and light control